-Preferred overall 3.0 GPA (out of 4.0) - official transcripts required for verification professional reference must be from a manager or supervisor.
+Preferred overall 3.0 GPA (out of 4.0) - official transcripts required for verification Minimum grade of "C" (2.0) on all degree requirements course work Minimum grade of "C" (2.0) on all nursing coursework, preferred GPA of 3.0 One professional letter of reference from a manager, supervisor, or faculty.
 Letters of reference from family members are not accepted.

-Minimum grade of "C" (2.0) on all degree requirements course work Minimum grade of "C" (2.0) on all nursing coursework, preferred GPA of 3.0 Three letters of reference, at least one professional and one personal.
-One

-Applicant's typed statement of purpose

-Personal interview

-Verification of valid California RN License.
+Applicant's typed statement of purpose Personal interview Verification of valid California RN License or eligibility for licensure.
 License must be current and clear.

-Verification of current certification in CPR

-One year work experience recommended

-Background check (contracted by the university)

-Evidence of all required immunizations/titers and physical exam report
+Verification of current certification in CPR One year work experience recommended Background check (contracted by the university) Evidence of all required immunizations/titers and physical exam report

+Dual Enrollment RN to BSN Option

+The Dual Enrollment RN to BSN option is designed for students enrolled in a Community College who who would like to begin working on their BSN while studying to obtain their RN license.
+All RN to BSN admission and curriculum requirements are applicable to the dual enrollment applicant except for RN licensure at admission.
+Verification of valid California California RN licensure is required prior to NURS 420 • Community Health Nursing and Clinical Studies.